Jordan Spieth could be punished by PGA Tour for regulations breach

 By Keith Jackson

-Spieth remained tied for 39th when the final round of the BMW Championship was washed out on Sunday and, with further adverse weather expected for Monday, the event could be reduced to 54 holes.

-That would be a sensational result for current leader Justin Rose, who would be crowned world No 1 with a victory at Aronimink, but it would be a huge blow for Spieth as he would be projected to slip from 27th to 31st in the FedExCup standings.
+Jordan Spieth needs a big finish to the BMW Championship to avoid the prospect of being fined or suspended by the PGA Tour.

+Spieth is currently projected to slip from 27th to 31st in the FedExCup standings and miss out on a place in the 30-man field for the season-ending Tour Championship in Atlanta, which starts next week.

-Only the top 30 players advance to the season finale at East Lake in Atlanta, and Spieth's absence would leave him one short of the minimum number of events he is required to play on the PGA Tour this year.
+But his absence from East Lake would leave him one event short of the minimum number of starts he is required to make on the PGA Tour this year.

+And his hopes of climbing back into the top 30 suffered an early blow when the rain-delayed final round at Aronimink finally for underway on Monday morning as he bogeyed three of his first five holes.

 The Tour introduced new regulations two years ago which insisted their members add an event to their schedule which they had not competed in over the last four seasons, although they would be exempt from the policy if they made 25 official starts.